yordan-hristov/mkit-trainings/course-lvl-up-fe-1/module-06-web-development-advanced/http/README.md

 Your objectives are to:
 - All functions should be asynchronous
-- First you should send `POST` request to `/api/authaccount/login` endpoint.
+- You should send request to `/api/authaccount/login` endpoint.
+- The `login` function should receive an object as input and you should validate it.
+The object should have `email` and `password` fields.
+If the input is invalid you should throw error.
 - You should use the following credentials:
 ```js
 // Credentials